Skip to main content

 Movement disorder treatments

 If you have symptoms that you think may be connected to a movement disorder, talk with your doctor.
-A physical examination can help them make a diagnosis and develop a treatment plan — no bloodwork or imaging needed.
+A physical examination can help them make a diagnosis — no bloodwork or imaging needed.

 Medication